Walmart's 'Made in USA' push exposes strains of manufacturing rebirth

 The switch has led to significant savings in ocean freight charges and customs duties on finished goods - though like so many companies involved in the initiative Element has had difficulty finding domestic suppliers.
 "We import the vast majority of our parts," says O'Shaughnessy.
 "Longer term, the more success we have procuring our parts domestically, the better off we expect to be."

-Although Walmart has given itself 10 years to meet its $250 billion goal, Marsiglio says the retailer hopes to meet the target ahead of schedule.
+Although Walmart has given itself 10 years to meet its $250 billion (150 billion pounds) goal, Marsiglio says the retailer hopes to meet the target ahead of schedule.
 She says the point of the "open call" next month is to simplify a product pitching process that can challenge even long-time suppliers.

 But while the door is open, the bar is high and Walmart will require any applicants to open their financial books as part of the screening process.